Books and e-books

 Downloading

-To download the entire book, you'll need Adobe Digital Editions on your laptop/desktop, tablet, or phone.
-The download periods may vary depending on the number of copies held by the library.
+To download a full book, you need Adobe Digital Editions on your computer, tablet, or phone.
+The download period may vary depending on how many copies the library has.

 SpringerLink